What is Google Trends?

 whiskey-region

-If we do want to see which regions perform the most searches for sunscreen, rather than which are most interested on a relative scale, then we can refer to the absolute panel of Interest by Region within Glimpse.
+If we do want to see which regions perform the most searches for sunscreen, rather than which are most interested on a relative scale, then we can refer to the absolute panel of Interest by Region within Glimpse, which shows a very different list:

 sunscreen-region-absolute